carbform/meteo_adsb/README.md

 - **Altitude vs. Temperature**: The temperature generally decreases with height.
 However, there can be inversions, where the temperature increases with altitude.
 Inversions can trap pollutants and cause decreased air quality.
 The lapse rate can also be used to study the local moisture convection.
 - **Altitude vs. Wind Speed**: The wind speed generally increases with altitude.
 However, there can be low-level winds, which are caused by surface friction which can be used to understand the planetary boundary layer.
+- **Lapse Rate**: The lapse rate is the rate at which temperature changes with altitude.
+It is calculated as the change in temperature divided by the change in altitude.
+The lapse rate can help identify atmospheric stability and potential weather patterns.

 ## Recent Additions